pyeventsourcing/eventsourcing/docs/topics/domain.rst

 is sometimes referred to as a 'consistency boundary'.

 The library class :class:`~eventsourcing.domain.Aggregate` is a base class for event-sourced aggregates.
+It can be used to develop event-sourced aggregates, usually by subclassing, for example the :class:`World` aggregate in the :ref:`basic example <Aggregate basic example>` below.

 .. code:: python

     from eventsourcing.domain import Aggregate

-The :class:`~eventsourcing.domain.Aggregate` base class can be subclassed in order to develop concrete event-sourced aggregates.
-It defines a class method :func:`~eventsourcing.domain.Aggregate._create` which can be called to create a new aggregate object instance.
-Usually, this method will be called by a factory method (a class method that returns a new aggregate) implemented on a concrete subclass, for example the ``create()`` method of the :class:`World` in the :ref:`basic example <Aggregate basic example>` below.
+The :class:`~eventsourcing.domain.Aggregate` base class has a class method :func:`~eventsourcing.domain.Aggregate._create` which can be called to create a new aggregate (in other words, to begin a new sequence of aggregate events).

-The base class :func:`~eventsourcing.domain.Aggregate._create` method has a required argument ``event_class`` which is used to pass a domain event class that represents the creation of the aggregate.
+Usually, this method will be called by a subclass method, for example the class method ``create()`` of the :class:`World` aggregate in the :ref:`basic example <Aggregate basic example>` below.

-The :class:`~eventsourcing.domain.Aggregate` base class defines a nested "created" class :class:`~eventsourcing.domain.Aggregate.Created` which is a data class defined with various attributes such a the ID of the aggregate, a timestamp, and a version number.
-The "created" class can be used directly, but is normally subclassed to define a custom "created" event class with a suitable name and attributes for your particular concrete aggregate class.
+The :func:`~eventsourcing.domain.Aggregate._create` method has a required positional argument ``event_class`` which is used by the caller to pass a domain event class that represents the fact that an aggregate was "created".
+(The :class:`~eventsourcing.domain.Aggregate` base class has a :class:`~eventsourcing.domain.Aggregate.Created` base class for this purpose.)

 The :func:`~eventsourcing.domain.Aggregate._create` method also has a required ``id`` argument which should be a Python :class:`~uuid.UUID` object that will be used to uniquely identify the aggregate in the domain model.

 .. code:: python